apache/cordova-plugin-splashscreen/tests/ios/README.md

 You need to install `node.js` to pull in `cordova-ios`.

-To install cordova-ios:
+First install cordova-ios:

     npm install

 ... in the current folder.

+# Testing from Xcode

-Then launch the `CDVSplashScreenTest.xcworkspace` file.
+1. Launch the `CDVSplashScreenTest.xcworkspace` file.
+2. Choose "CDVSplashScreenLibTets" from the scheme drop-down menu
+3. Click and hold on the `Play` button, and choose the `Wrench` icon to run the tests

+# Testing from the command line

+    xcodebuild -scheme CordovaLib && xcodebuild test -scheme CDVSplashScreenLibTests